 Attendance at this conference is by invitation.
 Oral and poster research presentations by students form the core of the conference, and a talk by a nationally recognized research scientist is also presented.

-To request an invitation or additional information, email Dr. Moses Lee, Program Director for Research and Science, or call 360-694-8415.
+To request an invitation or additional information, email Dr. Moses Lee, senior director for scientific research and enrichment programs, or call 360-694-8415.

 The 2019 conference will take place on November 8-9 at the Hilton Hotel Convention Center in Vancouver, WA, and will be co-hosted with George Fox University.
 The theme for this year’s conference is “Collaboration – A Key to Success in Undergraduate Research.”